 They’re not particularly wise creatures so they’re not going to make the most attentive guards, but at least they have darkvision!

-CR 7 might actually be a little low for the giant skeleton.
+CR 7 might be a little low for the giant skeleton.
 While their ability scores aren’t fantastic, they hit pretty damn hard and are hardy creatures despite having a damage vulnerability.

 Abilities and Traits